twardlab/emlddmm/README.md

 # EMLDDMM

+Please see our online documentation [here](https://twardlab.github.io/emlddmm/build/html/index.html).
+This document provides only a brief overview.
+As an additional resource a web interface is provided, including an example dataset, [here](https://twardlab.com/reg).

 ## Introduction
 Expectation Maximization Large Deformation Diffeomorphic Metric Mapping is an image registration method for aligning datasets in the presence of differing contrast profiles and missing tissue or artifacts.